Quick, Plain-English Summary

 How do we protect the information we collect?

-Wherever we collect sensitive information (such as your email address), that information is encrypted and transmitted to us in a secure way.
+Wherever we collect sensitive information (such as credit card data), that information is encrypted and transmitted to us in a secure way.
 You can verify this by looking for a lock icon in the address bar and looking for "https" at the beginning of the address of the web page.

 Although we use encryption to protect sensitive information transmitted online, we also protect your information offline.
 Only employees who need the information to perform a specific job (for example, billing or customer service) are granted access to personally identifiable information.
 The computers/servers in which we store personally identifiable information are kept in a secure environment.

 Third parties with whom we share your information protect it in accordance with their own data protection policies.